 Dr. Fernandez and GMT performed a PHASE 1 Government Approved Controlled Clinical Trial in 36 patients with HIV/AIDS in the Dominican Republic in 2004-2005.
-This study demonstrated viral load counts reduction by 75-99% within 90 days, with a stabilization in CD4/CD8 counts and the complete disappearance of opportunistic infections.
+This study demonstrated a reduction in viral load counts of 75-99% within 90 days, with stabilization in CD4/CD8 counts and the complete disappearance of opportunistic infections.
 This study further demonstrated a tenfold improvement in the quality of life of those treated.

-First, could we repeat the results obtained in the Dominican Republic and could we guarantee a reduction in costs to keep one person alive with HIV/AIDS by 90%.
-The answer to both these question was a resounding yes.
-GMT proved that the treatment does indeed reduce viral loads, stabilized CD4/CD8 cells and eliminates 100% of opportunistic infections (main reason why people with HIV die), whereby increasing the quality of life tenfold in addition to decreasing the costs by 93% across the board.
+The first 2 questions that were answered were: Could we repeat the results obtained in the Dominican Republic, and Could we guarantee a reduction in costs to keep one person alive with HIV/AIDS by 90%?
+The answer to both these questions was a resounding yes.
+GMT proved that the treatment does indeed reduce viral loads, stabilize CD4/CD8 cells, and eliminates 100% of opportunistic infections (the main reason why people with HIV die).
+As a result, the quality of life of those treated with the PCI-1 UVBI system increased tenfold and decreased the costs by a dramatic 93% across the board.

 Due to these results, the Government of Colombia as well as, the Academic Sponsorship from two Universities, Laboratories, and a Government Public Hospital have agreed to perform the following clinical and laboratory studies with GMT:

 Phase II Controlled Clinical Trials in 200 Patients with HIV/AIDS,

 Phase I Controlled Clinical Trials in 100 Patients with Leishmaniasis,